pasztorpisti/hid-report-parser/README.md

   - Input reports are parsed into the program's variables without allocations

-The dependency on `stl` makes this library a bad fit for embedded hardware with limited resources (tiny amount of RAM, lack of `stl` support).
+The dependency on `stl` makes this library a bad fit for embedded hardware with limited resources (tiny amount of RAM, lack of `stl` support) but it can provide great help while prototyping on beefier systems like the rp2040.

 Usage